aloisdg/Licorne/README.md

 ## License

 Licorne is released under the MPL2 License.
-See the [bundled LICENSE](https://github.com/aloisdg/Licorne/blob/master/License) file for details.
+See the [bundled LICENSE](https://github.com/aloisdg/Licorne/blob/master/License) file for details or the MPL2's [FAQ](https://www.mozilla.org/en-US/MPL/2.0/FAQ/).